AmpersandJS/ampersand-view/DOCS.md

 <div class='.live-stream-count'>0</div>
 ```

-Here, the contents of all the `.liveStreamCount` elements will be replaced with and bound to the value of `view.liveStreamCount`.
+Here, the contents of the `.liveStreamCount` element (or elements) within the view will be replaced with and bound to the value retrived by `model.get('liveStreamCount')`.

 ### srcBindings

 Source bindings are used to bind the `src` attribute of a DOM element to the model.

 ```js